The Accüsed: Early years (1981–1992)

-Re-formation (2003–2010 and 2019)
+Re-formation (2003–2010 and 2019–present)

 The Accüsed re-formed in 2003, playing live shows in the Seattle area, and in 2005 released the album Oh, Martha! on the band's CONDAR label.
 This "comeback record" landed on Revolver magazine's Top Ten Albums of the Year and writer's lists from Metal Maniacs magazine.
 Oh, Martha! followed the tradition of many earlier releases by The Accüsed in that it featured a track with a guest lead singer.
 In this case, guitarist Tommy Niemeyer sang lead vocals on the angry "13 Letters" (though no lead vocal credit was printed on the album).
 In 2006 a limited-edition, split 7-inch with Whidbey Island, Washington's punk icons Potbelly was released.
 The Accüsed 2003 reunion line-up was short-lived, however, as a newly reformed version of the band surfaced in 2006, and yet another incarnation in Summer 2019.
+In 2022, guitarist Tommy Niemeyer and original vocalist, John Dahlin recruited March of Crimes bassist, Andy Caro, and former drummer, Josh Sinder (also Tad, Hot Rod Lunatics, et. al) to round-out the current line-up for The Accüsed.

 In an interview with Rock-A-Rolla, Tom Niemeyer stated that, during one of the band's many line-up changes, Mike Patton (of Mr. Bungle) was approached for the role of vocalist, with Patton ultimately declining Niemeyer's offer due to being "totally booked up".
 Patton did suggest Brad Mowen (ASVA, Burning Witch, Mommy, Master Musicians of Bukkake, et al.) who joined The Accüsed in 2006.
 The 'new' line-up released two new songs, via free download, "Scotty Came Back" and "Fuck Sorry", January 26, 2007.

 In 2009, the band released their sixth full-length album, The Curse of Martha Splatterhead, via Southern Lord Records.
 The album's first pressing sold-out quickly and received widespread critical praise, forcing Southern Lord Records into a hasty 2nd-pressing of the CD title only weeks after its release.
 In 2010, the band was included as a part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.

 As of April 28, 2019, the Accüsed are, according to founding member and guitarist, Niemeyer, "...once again active; with new material slated to be released Summer 2019, as well as a vintage 1983 Live gig from Missoula, Montana coming out on P.I.G.
 Records in 2019..."
 Niemeyer stated The ACCUSED would also be performing live gigs in select markets accompanying both releases in the summer of 2019.
 After several line-up changes, the band "...have returned with new songs, and releases of older, vintage material–both due out Summer 2019; with select LIVE appearances to follow..." according to band founder and guitarist Tommy Niemeyer.
 Drummer, Josh Sinder, from the Grinning Like An Undertaker and Straight Razor releases, will team up with Niemeyer as the band prepared to move ahead in the years to come.